sadit/sadit.github.io/cv.md

 - [SnowballStemmer.jl] A wrapper for the _libstemmer_ library.
   - <https://github.com/sadit/SnowballStemmer.jl>.

-## Similarity search.
+## Similarity search
 - [SimilaritySearch.jl] A package to create similarity search indexes for the Julia language.
   - <https://github.com/sadit/SimilaritySearch.jl>.

-## K centers problem and non-linear dimension reduction.
+## K centers problem and non-linear dimension reduction

 - [KCenters.jl] A package that implements some algorithms for solving the K centers problem that integrates with `SimilaritySearch`.
   - <https://github.com/sadit/KCenters.jl>.
 - [SimSearchManifoldLearning.jl] A package that implements the UMAP algorithm for computing non-linear dimensional projections.
 It uses the `SimilaritySearch` package for speeding up the construction of the $k$nn graph and predictions.
 It also implements the necessary methods to use `SimilaritySearch` with external manifold learning methods, like those defined in the `ManifoldLearning` package.
   - <https://github.com/sadit/SimSearchManifoldLearning.jl>.

-# Invited Presentations.
+# Invited Presentations

-# Conferences and Workshops.
+# Conferences and Workshops
 - [IberLEF 2021] José J. Calderon, Eric S. Tellez, Mario Graff.
 "DCCD-INFOTEC at MeOffendES@IberLEF21.
 Subtask 3: A Transfer learning approach based on EvoMSA's stacked generalization'.
 CEUR-WS.org, 2943.
 Malaga, Spain, September 2021.
 - [CLEF 2021] Hiram Cabrera, Sabino Miranda-Jimenez, and Eric S. Tellez.
 "INFOTEC-LaBD at PAN@CLEF21: Profiling hate speech spreaders on Twitter through emotion-based representations'.
 CEUR-WS.org, 2936.
 Bucharest, Romania, September 2021.
 - [SEMEVAL 2020b] Guillermo Ruiz, Eric S. Tellez, Daniela Moctezuma, Sabino Miranda-Jimenez, Tania Ramirez-delReal, Mario-Graff.
 "Infotec+CentroGEO at SemEval-2020 Task 8: Deep learning and text categorization approach for memes classification".
 14th International Workshop on Semantic Evaluations. pp. 1141-1147.
 Barcelona (online), December 2020.